 However, what it also has done is alter our society’s focus to comparison.
 Who looks better, whose body is more attractive, who’s the new girl with all those followers, who has the most money, who has the newest pair of shoes, who has cooler pictures, who’s traveled the most, who’s doing something with their life..
 A versus B. Always.

-I always found myself comparing myself to the next chick..
+I always found myself comparing myself to the next person..
 As in girls I know, girls I follow, girls who are famous, or complete strangers.
 Whether it was her lifestyle, her body, her hair, her attention, her tattoos, her relationship, her everything.
 I even found myself once comparing myself to some random girl on the popular page’s picture of her nails.

 It got even worse when I would compare myself to girls I didn’t get along with or girls from my significant other’s past.
 What did he see in her?
 Am I better?
 If not, how can I be better?

 In my opinion, this app quickly turned into a platform for competition.
 Instead of worrying about going out to have a fun night on a random Saturday, chicks are worried about making sure they post pictures – VIP and bottle service, or a good selfie so their ex or a girl they don’t like will see it.
 In the hopes that it will ruin their mood.
 Or posting pictures for certain attention and compliments from complete strangers.

 This is just toxic, to me.